 Projects awarded HOME funds will require an additional environmental record review completed and approved by DHCD.
-No development activity including the acquisition of the property can occur prior to the completion of this review, which may include the publication of a notice of findings and the request for release of funds from HUD.
-Projects proceeding with development or 'choice limiting' activities prior to the completion of the review may be ineligible.
+No development activity including the acquisition of the property can occur before the completion of this review, which may include the publication of a notice of findings and the request for release of funds from HUD.
+Projects proceeding with development or 'choice limiting' activities before the completion of the review may be ineligible.